GalacticDynamics/unxt/docs/guides/type-checking.md

 ## TL;DR

-You can tell functions about the dtype, shape, and dimensions of a Quantity.
+You can tell functions about the dtype, shape, and dimensions of a `Quantity`.
 The dtype and shape information can be checked statically, and all three can be checked at runtime.

 In the following example we will define a function that operates on two